hybridgroup/gophercon-2023/sensor/arduino/README.md

 When you touch the touch sensor, the buzzer should emit a noise.

-### step5.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial
+### step5.go - Green LED, Button, Red LED, Buzzer, Touch, Dial

 The next device we will ad is a rotary dial.
 The rotary dial is an analog device.
 The amount of voltage that is allowed to pass through it is based on how far you turn the dial.

 In order to read whatever voltage is going thru the dial, we will need to use an [Analog to Digital Converter (ADC)](https://en.wikipedia.org/wiki/Analog-to-digital_converter).
 The Arduino Nano RP 2040 connect has several ADC onboard for us to use.

-We will use this to control the brightness of the green LED.
-To do this, we will need to switch from just a digital on or off signal, to use [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) to make the LED brighter or dimmer.
+We will use this to control the brightness of the red LED.
+To do this, we will need to switch from just a digital on or off signal, to use [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation).
+We can use PWM to make the LED brighter or dimmer.

 ![Arduino](./images/step5.png)